anphan0828/democafa_package/README.md

 ## Key Features

-*   **Efficient Matrix Handling:** Utilizes efficient storage and reuse of large sparse matrices to prevent redundant matrix creation, save computation time, and reduce memory usage.
-*   **Modular Design:** Functionality is clearly separated into focused modules, making the project easy to maintain, extend, and reuse.
+*   **Modular Design:** Functionality is clearly separated into focused modules that can be run as separate modules or in the wrapper main script.
-*   **Configuration Management:** Centralized configuration in Python modules provides type-safe configuration that is easy to import, use, and version control.
+*   **Configuration:** File versions and data sources are defined in a config file and can be used across the package.

 ## Project Structure
 ### Directory Breakdown